-Each Rocketship School shall provide reports as required by Education Code Section 47604.33 as follows, and shall provide additional fiscal reports as requested by the County:
+Rocketship shall provide reports as required by Education Code Section 47604.33 as follows, and shall provide additional fiscal reports as requested by the District:

-- 1. By July 1, a preliminary budget for the current fiscal year.
-For a charter school in its first year of operation, financial statements submitted with the charter petition pursuant to Education Code 47605.6(h) will satisfy this requirement. - 2.
+- 1. By July 1, a preliminary budget for the current fiscal year. - 2.
 By December 15, an interim financial report for the current fiscal year reflecting changes through October 31.
-Additionally, on December 15, a copy of the Charter School's annual, independent financial audit report for the preceding fiscal year shall be delivered to the District, State Controller, State Department of Education and County Superintendent of Schools. - 3.
+Additionally, on December 15, a copy of the Charter School's annual, independent financial audit report for the preceding fiscal year shall be delivered to the District, State Controller, and State Department of Education. - 3.
 By March 15, a second interim financial report for the current fiscal year reflecting changes through January 31. - 4.
 By September 15, a final unaudited report for the full prior year.
 The report submitted to the District shall include an annual statement of all the Charter School's receipts and expenditures for the preceding fiscal year. - 5.
 All attendance reports: 20 day, P-1, P-2 and annual.